priyank1806/AI-Enhanced-Spam-Detection-and-Filtering-Solutions/README.md

 **AI-Enhanced-Spam-Detection-and-Filtering-Solutions**

 **📌 Project Overview**
 This project implements an AI-powered spam detection and filtering solution using Natural Language Processing (NLP) techniques and Machine Learning algorithms.
 It classifies text messages into spam and ham (non-spam) categories efficiently, supporting future integration with email and messaging platforms to enhance security and user experience.
-This is an AI-powered spam detection project made by Priyankar for advanced NLP deployment.
+This is an AI-powered spam detection project made by Priyankar and Aniket for advanced NLP deployment.

 **🚀 Features**
 1. Real-time spam classification